This year-long online course, in two modules, is available freely online at Nettle Tibetan.

-By the end of the year, students will be able to:
+By the end of a year with Nettle Classical Tibetan, students should be able to:

 - Read out loud complex sentences in Classical Tibetan with accurate pronunciation and pauses indicating general comprehension of a sentence’s basic grammatical structure (even when not being sure of the precise meaning of the sentence).